cortex-js/compute-engine/src/docs/numerical-evaluations.md

 calculations with complex numbers.
 If the precision is greater than 15, the `decimal` numeric format is used.

+### Tolerance

+Two numbers that are sufficiently close to each other are considered equal.

+**To control how close two numbers have to be before they are considered equal**, set the `tolerance` property of a `ComputeEngine` instance.

+By default, the tolerance is \\( 10^{-10} \\).

+The tolerance is accounted for by the `Chop` function to determine when to replace a number with a small magnitude with the exact integer 0.
+It is also used when doing some comparison to zero: a number smaller than the tolerance will be considered equal to 0.

 ## Complex Numbers

 Many operations can be performed on Real or Complex numbers.